Make Money Side Hustles

 Does Instacart do background checks?

-Yes, Instacart performs background checks that you must clear before becoming an active shopper.
-This process generally takes anywhere from two to seven business days, depending on your area.
+Instacart performs background checks that you must clear before becoming an active shopper.
+Depending on your area, this process generally takes two to seven business days.

 Do you need a license and car insurance to work for Instacart?